reimagined/resolve/packages/storage-drivers/README.md

 # **🛢 Storage Drivers**
-This folder contains storage drivers for `resolve-es`.
+This folder contains storage drivers for [resolve-es](https://github.com/reimagined/resolve/tree/master/packages/resolve-es).

 Storage driver is an object that must contain three functions:
-`saveEvent` - gets an event to be saved in a storage.
+* `saveEvent` - gets an event to be saved in a storage.
 Returns a Promise object that will be resolved when the event is stored.
-`loadEventsByTypes` - gets an array of event types as the first argument, and a function for handling event as the second argument.
+* `loadEventsByTypes` - gets an array of event types as the first argument, and a function for handling event as the second argument.
 Returns a Promise object that will be resolved when all appropriate events are handled.
-`loadEventsByAggregateIds` - gets aggregateId as the first argument, and a function for handling event as second argument.
+* `loadEventsByAggregateIds` - gets aggregateId as the first argument, and a function for handling event as second argument.
 Returns a Promise object that will be resolved when all appropriate events are handled.

 Available drivers:
 * [resolve-storage-memory](https://github.com/reimagined/resolve/tree/master/packages/storage-drivers/resolve-storage-memory)